-Understanding Reporting will help you better meet the needs of your visitors.
+Understanding the statistics in the Reporting panel of your tawk.to Dashboard will help you better meet the needs of your visitors.
 You’ll know how often customers use the Widget, how quickly agents respond to customers, and even where your Knowledge Base needs updating.

-You will see a list of statistics for your Property sorted by Live Chat, your Tickets, and your Knowledge Base.
+You can view statistics for your Property under three categories: Live Chat, Tickets and Knowledge Base.

-Missed chats tells you how many chats were missed on your Property over the selected period of time.
+Missed chats tells you how many chats that were missed on your property over the selected period of time.
 The closer this number is to zero, the better!

-Offline messages shows how many messages came in when your widget was offline.
+Offline messages shows messages that came in when your widget was offline.
 If you have 24-hour support, this number will be close to zero, since an agent will always be online to respond.

 Average chat duration tells you how many minutes on average each chat lasted.